-Many of us take containers for granted because we are focusing on what is contained and because we have bought the same product so many times that the images, the design, and the text no longer register with us; this habituation is true whether the product be soup or chocolate, a DVD, or even a boxed-set of books.
+Many of us take containers for granted because we are focusing on what is contained within them and because we have bought the same product so many times that the images, the design, and the text no longer register with us; this habituation is true whether the product be soup or chocolate, a DVD, or even a boxed-set of books.
 The cover of a book, however, is somewhat different because, unless we leave the book open and inverted to mark the place where we left off reading, we are constantly re-engaging with and re-evaluating whatever design, emblem, device, or illustration appears on that cover, whose meaning has changed as a result of further reading and periods of reflection.
 Significantly, the late paratextual critic Michael Steig in Dickens and Phiz (1978) refers to containers for bound pages of the monthly instalments of Dickens's novels as "covers" rather than "wrappers," perhaps to dispel the illusion of impermanence.
 The former term, after all, suggests an integral part of a book, the latter (as in fish-and-chip "wrappers") as something best disposed of.
-In Charles Dickens and His Original Illustrators (1980), Jane Rabb Cohen has reproduced a dozen such wrappers "for the Novels of Charles Dickens First Published in Monthly Parts," each being 22.2 by 14.6 cm (8.75 inches high by 5.75 inches wide).
-The wrapper for Sketches by Boz she places first, even though it was not a novel, and, moreover, was first published in volume form as a collection known as the "First Series" (2 vols.) by John Macrone in February 1836; the wrapper design by Hablot Knight Browne ("Phiz") for Martin Chuzzlewit is the fifth in the series, but just the third by Phiz:
+In Charles Dickens and His Original Illustrators (1980), Jane Rabb Cohen has reproduced a a dozen of these wrappers "for the Novels of Charles Dickens First Published in Monthly Parts," each being 22.2 by 14.6 cm (8.75 inches high by 5.75 inches wide).
+The wrapper for Sketches by Boz she places first, even though it was not a novel, and, moreover, was first published in volume form as a collection known as the "First Series" (2 vols.) by John Macrone in February 1836; the wrapper design by Hablot Knight Browne ("Phiz") for Martin Chuzzlewit is the fourth in the series, but just the second by Phiz:

 A new system of publishing a first-run novel (rather than the mere re-printing of a book issued in volume form) required perforce a new method of packaging and marketing the product; it is serendipitous that publishers Chapman and Hall for the first (April 1836) number of Pickwick came up with this elegant but cheaply-produced substitute for the boards of a real book.
 The practice of using wrappers for serial instalments caught on among publishers, and outlived Dickens, in that the September 1870 number of The Mystery of Edwin Drood utilized such a device, albeit by Charles Allston Collins and Luke Fildes rather than by Phiz.